Patient Medication Counselling for Pharmacists

 Lack of sufficient knowledge about their health problems and medicines is a leading cause of patients’ non-adherence to treatment plans (ASHP 2011).

 It’s an issue to be taken very seriously.
-Medicine non-compliance not only creates problems for health professionals overseeing treatment, but also has the potential to cause death.
-For example, a patient with congestive heart failure who does not take diuretics correctly on a regular basis will likely end up in hospital repeatedly (Fung 2012).
+Medicine non-compliance not only creates problems for health professionals overseeing treatment, but also has the potential to lead to death (Cutler et al. 2019).
+For example, a patient with congestive heart failure who does not take diuretics correctly on a regular basis will likely end up in hospital repeatedly.

 Pharmacist putting products on shelf | Image